Munich-Quantum-Software-Stack/QDMI/README.md

 # QDMI — Quantum Device Management Interface (QDMI)

 The Quantum Device Management Interface (QDMI) is the central part of the Munich Quantum Software Stack (MQSS)—a sophisticated software stack to connect end users to the wide range of possible quantum backends.
-It enables software tools to automatically retrieve and adapt to changing physical characteristics and constraints of different platforms.
+It enables the submission to and the control of gate-based quantum systems and enables software tools to automatically retrieve and adapt to changing physical characteristics and constraints of different platforms.
-QDMI strives to connect the software and hardware developers, mediating between their competing interests, and eventually providing corresponding figures of merits and constraints to be considered.
+QDMI strives to connect the software and hardware developers, mediating between their competing interests, bridging between technologies, and eventually providing corresponding figures of merits and constraints to be considered.
 QDMI is therefore the method of choice for integrating new platforms or software tools into the MQSS.
 QDMI is provided as a C header file to allow fast integration into an HPC environment and consists of four main components:

 - **QDMI Core**: Provides core functionality to manage sessions as well as to open and close connections to devices.
-- **QDMI Control**: Enables the control of the quantum device.
+- **QDMI Control**: Enables the control of the quantum devices.
 One can submit quantum circuits, control the job queue, and readout measurement results.
-- **QDMI Device**: Provides device handling functionality like initiating the calibration or checking the status of the device.
+- **QDMI Device**: Provides device handling functionality, like initiating the calibration or checking the status of the device.
 - **QDMI Query**: Allows querying properties of the device, e.g., supported gates, error rates, gate duration, etc.

 > [!IMPORTANT]